 Describe the inspection schedules and procedures you have developed for the site.
-Include the maintenance requirements for each BMP (e.g., level of sediment buildup allowed):

-All Construction BMPs shall be inspected weekly, and within 24 hours of any rainfall event of 0.25 inches or greater in a 24 hour period.
-The Contractor shall submit a copy of the SWPPP/IWPPP Inspection and Maintenance Report Form to the Engineer within 24 hours of the inspection.
+All Construction BMPs shall be inspected weekly, and within 24 hours of any rainfall event of

+0.25 inches or greater in a 24 hour period.
+The Contractor shall submit a copy of the

+SWPPP/IWPPP Inspection and Maintenance Report Form to the Engineer within 24 hours of the inspection.